 The Auxiliary’s goal is to have at least one extinguisher in every home in Jasper Highlands.
 Purchasing a fire extinguisher is one of the best home safety investments you can make.

 The Auxiliary conducts several fire extinguisher sales each year.
 We sell quality extinguishers from Tennessee Fire Equipment.
 The extinguishers cost $44 (2.5 lb) and $50 (5.0 lb).
 The Auxiliary earns a small donation per extinguisher sold.

 Watch the Special Events page and Firehouse Calendar for the date of our next sale.
-If you missed a sale, but are interested in purchasing an extinguisher, contact Dick Marvin at email@example.com.
+If you missed a sale, but are interested in purchasing an extinguisher, contact Pat Clancy at firstname.lastname@example.org.